Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/textures/noise.rst

 Noise Texture
 *************

-Procedural Perlin noise texture, similar to the Clouds texture in Blender Internal.
+The *Noise Texture* is used to add procedural Perlin noise texture, similar to the *Clouds* texture in *Blender Internal*.

 Inputs
 ======